-In this assessment, children's potential exposures to DBDPO from all sources (including electronics, upholstery, breast milk, and the general environment) were characterized using data from published literature, agency reports, and information from manufacturers.
-An extensive literature search indicated that there are very few data on the concentrations of DBDPO in environmental media and food in the U.S., and when data were found, the concentrations are typically very low or below the detection limit.
-However, biomonitoring data (e.g., serum levels) for DBDPO in humans are available, and provide an alternative way to calculate intakes, which often may have lower levels of uncertainty than calculations using limited measured data.
-As a result, this analysis largely relies on biomonitoring data to assess exposures, and thus risks, for children exposed to DBDPO in the U.S.
+In the VCCEP risk assessment, children's potential exposures to DBDPE from all sources (including electronics, upholstery, breast milk, and the general environment) were characterized using data from published literature, agency reports, and information from manufacturers.
+An extensive literature search had indicated that few data existed on the concentrations of DBDPE in environmental media and food in the U.S., and because the concentrations are typically very low or below the detection limit.
+However, biomonitoring data (e.g., serum levels) for DBDPE in humans are available, and provide an alternative way to calculate intakes, which often may have lower levels of uncertainty than calculations using limited measured data.
+As a result, this analysis largely relies on biomonitoring data to assess exposures, and thus risks, for children exposed to DBDPE in the U.S.